JasonEtco/push-to-gh-pages/README.md

 ## Requirements

 You must pass at least one argument, the path to the directory you want to push.
 This is usually the output folder of a static site generator.
 If you want it to be the current directory, just pass `.`.
-You must also include the `GITHUB_TOKEN` secret, otherwise uploading the file will not work.
+You must also include the `GITHUB_TOKEN` secret, otherwise the Action won't be able to push to the branch.

 ```workflow
 action "Deploy" {